agravier/agravier.github.io/etc/notes/ci1-coursera/notes04.md

 There are 3 versions of the efficient market hypothesis, some of which may allow some arbitrage:

-* **weak EMH**: current process reflect all past publicly available information.
+* **weak EMH**: current prices reflect all past publicly available information.
 Assuming that version, it implies that there is no extra information in past price/volume data, and *technical analysis is moot*.
 However, current information may still be exploitable.
-* **semi-strong EMH**: current process reflect all past publicly available information and change instantly to reflect new public information.
+* **semi-strong EMH**: current prices reflect all past publicly available information and change instantly to reflect new public information.
 Hence, *technical analysis and fundamental analysis are useless*
-* **strong EMH**: current process reflect all past information and change instantly to reflect public and hidden "insider" information.
+* **strong EMH**: current prices reflect all past information and change instantly to reflect public and hidden "insider" information.
 The strong EMH prohibits profit from all types of information, even insider information.
 The strong version is unfortunately regularly proven false.

 But is any version true?